luslab/oz-bulk-rnaseq/G. Read Quantification.md

 ## Cufflinks

 Process:
-Overlapping bundles of fragment are assembled Fragments are connected in an overlap graph
+Overlapping bundles of fragment are **assembled** Fragments are connected in an overlap graph
-Tries to pin these fragments down to a gene locus in the reference genome Transcript isoforms are inferred from the minimum paths required to cover the graph abundance of each isoform is estimated with a maximum likelihood probabilstic model
+Then tries to pin these fragments down to a gene locus in the reference genome.
+Transcript isoforms are inferred from the minimum paths required to cover the graph abundance of each isoform is estimated with a maximum likelihood probabilstic model